-The lack of transparency is a major problem faced by publishers today.
-The ability to reveal data that would otherwise be left unseen, and may affect the overall advertising performance, is critical to most publishers, and can be a true game changer to those who utilize it.
+The lack of transparency in programmatic is a major problem faced by publishers today.
+The ability to reveal data that would otherwise be left unseen, and may affect the overall advertising performance, is critical to most publishers and can be a true game-changer to those who utilize it.

 Publishers often sell their ad inventory through Ad Exchanges, linking them with networks or agencies that manage their own advertisers.
 While this is an effective sales channel, it may not be enough.
 That is why in order to increase scale most Ad Exchanges allow linking partnerships.
 These are advertisers, networks and agencies (3rd- and 4th-party vendors etc.) linked through a chain of networks and agencies to the direct (managed) networks and agencies.

 Offering publisher’s ad inventory to more buyers in this manner, provides an opportunity to increases sales and revenue and saves time, as there is no need to re-traffic ads every time a network or agency begin working with a new partner.
 However these linked partnerships also present many challenges and disadvantages, most of which are a result of transparency, or rather lack thereof.
 Even the publisher’s direct contact, the Ad Exchange seat holder, may not have full control over the information, and may not know how the inventory will be utilized.

 It is for these reasons that publisher transparency has become such a major issue, affecting partners on most exchanges worldwide.

 The diagram below demonstrates the flow of this process and how it effects ad quality .
 In brief, this is the potential risk.

 The publisher is responsible for setting the Ad Tag on the website.
 From that point on, the Ad Tag is managed directly by the Ad Network that holds a seat on an Ad Exchange.